 Not Every Unsubscribe or Hard Bounce is Final

-Often, that person hasn’t gone—they’ve moved to another company.
+Often, that person hasn’t unsubscribed —they’ve moved to another company.

 ⛔Hard bounces should be an opportunity to follow the follow the leaver to their new company - and rekindle a relationship.